-As the fourth review of the OECD/G20 Principles of Corporate Governance gets underway, OECD’s Daniel Blume and Serdar Çelik take a look at what is in store for corporate governance frameworks, drawing on the findings in The Future of Corporate Governance in Capital Markets Following the COVID-19 Crisis, and the 2021 edition of the OECD Corporate Governance Factbook.
+As a review of the G20/OECD Principles of Corporate Governance gets underway, OECD’s Daniel Blume and Serdar Çelik take a look at what is in store for corporate governance frameworks, drawing on the findings in The Future of Corporate Governance in Capital Markets Following the COVID-19 Crisis, and the 2021 edition of the OECD Corporate Governance Factbook.

-First issued 22 years ago and updated twice since then, the G20/OECD Principles of Corporate Governance are widely recognised as the leading global standard for guiding policy makers and regulators in devising effective institutional, legal and regulatory frameworks for the corporate governance of listed companies.
+First issued 22 years ago, the G20/OECD Principles of Corporate Governance are widely recognised as the leading global standard for guiding policy makers and regulators in devising effective institutional, legal and regulatory frameworks for the corporate governance of listed companies.
 Endorsed by all OECD and G20 member countries and the Financial Stability Board, 50 jurisdictions worldwide now adhere to this instrument.
 Because national corporate governance frameworks are constantly changing to respond to new realities, so too are the G20/OECD Principles.
-This is why the OECD, led by its Corporate Governance Committee and in close collaboration with the G20, is now embarking on a fourth review of the Principles.
+This is why the OECD, led by its Corporate Governance Committee and in close collaboration with the G20, is now embarking on a review of the Principles.

 Recent OECD research on implementation of the G20/OECD Principles that encompasses emerging developments, including the early impact of the COVID-19 pandemic, and longer-term trends, provides insights into some of the adaptations that will be required.